Duality-invariant extensions of Einstein-Maxwell theory: Black holes

 \subsection{Black hole thermodynamics}

 Once we have found perturbatively the most general static and spherically solution to the theory defined by \eqref{eq:EFT6}, our next objective is to study the thermodynamics of the corresponding black hole solutions.
-To this aim, we are interested in several physical magnitudes, namely: the black hole mass $M$, its temperature $T$, its entropy $S$, and the electric and ``magnetic'' potentials at the horizon, $\Phi(r_+)$ and $\Psi(r_+)$ respectively.
+To this aim, we are interested in several physical magnitudes, namely: the black hole mass $M$, its temperature $T$, its entropy $S$, and the electric and ``magnetic'' potentials at the horizon, $\Phi(r_+)$ and $\Psi(r_+)$ respectively\footnote{It is also possible to compute the on-shell action, which can be seen to be invariant under rotations of the electric and magnetic charges when appropriate boundary terms are included \cite{Deser:1996xu}.}.
 For convenience, we shall express all these quantities in terms of $r_+$ and $Q$.

 We begin by obtaining the black hole mass as a function $M=M(r_+,Q)$.
 This can be done by imposing the condition $f(r_+)=0$, and one gets

 The black hole temperature is given by the general formula

 and when expressed in terms of $r_+$ and $Q$ yields the following result,